 What are we seeking in a potential intern?
 Mostly, we're looking for signs of interest and aptitude.
 We're not interested in candidates who simply want to pad out their resume so they can get jobs in PR (unless they really dojust want to fetch us coffee all day).
 We want people who can write and report, and are passionate about doing both.
 We also want people who won't call us late at night asking for us to put up bail money.
 (Yes, it's happened.
 But never again.)

 That means that you should have some published clips to show us from a student newspaper or elsewhere, and ideally a recommendation from an instructor or peer.
 (Most interns are current students, but it is not a requirement.)

 If you're interested in an editorial internship, contact the appropriate section editor, either by calling the City Paper office at 412.316.3342, or by using the e-mails below:

-For news internships and A&E internships, contact Rob Rossi.
+For news internships and A&E internships, contact Lisa Cunningham.

 City Paper's Marketing & Promotions Department is currently taking applications for interns.
 An ideal candidate is outgoing, friendly, familiar with the local arts & entertainment scene, and is knowledgeable of PR, Communications, Photography, Journalism, Marketing and/or Graphic Design.
 People skills are a must and evening and weekend hours are required although prospective students’ schedules will be accommodated as best as possible.

 This is an unpaid internship and we prefer students who will be receiving credit.
-Qualified students should email their resume and cover letter to our Marketing Director with the subject header “City Paper Internship."
+Qualified students should email their resume and cover letter to our Associate Publisher with the subject header “City Paper Internship."

 Back to top